How to Process Photos That Used a Flash

 invert the mask

 Now I just want to adjust the size and placement of the mask.
 If you hold down the H key, this will hide the interface so that you can see what you’re doing a bit better.
-Once again, I start with a strong adjustment so I can see what it’s doing, and then I back it off to make it look natural.
+Once again, I start with a strong adjustment so I can see what it’s doing, and then I back it off to make it natural.

 adjust the size and placement of the maskadjust the size and placement of the maskadjust the size and placement of the mask